Not familiar with academic or scholarly research (including such work in business and creative disciplines)?

 All Honors program grants share a number of guidelines:

-- Applicants must be in good standing within the Honors Program (i.e., not on probation).
-Students who are on probation may still apply for grants, but proposals from students in good standing will take precedence over proposals from students on probation.
+- Applicants must be in good standing within the Honors Program.
+Students who are "under revision" may still apply for grants, but proposals from students in good standing will take precedence.

 - Applicants must have the guidance and endorsement of a faculty mentor.
 Faculty mentors are crucial to the success of any undergraduate research endeavor.
 They provide vision, expertise, guidance, and experience as students work through their respective projects.
 A written endorsement or letter of support from the faculty mentor is a part of every Honors grant or fellowship application, reflective of the role that this professor is willing to take in helping a student with his or her work.